mullerow/mullerow/README.md

 ## the first version of our accessibility app (Abled) is ready.
 * <a href="https://abledapp.netlify.app/">here you can try out the published app</a>
 *  <a href="https://github.com/coding-bootcamps-eu/final-project-2024-01-accessibility">Link to the repository </a>
-(The app is still under development and is constantly being expanded ) (The database is currently not connected, which is why the app only works to a limited extent=
+(The app is still under development and is constantly being expanded ) <br>
+(<b>Caution!</b> The database is currently not connected, which is why the app only works to a limited extent)